Sunnyside Bridge Tenterfield

 Project overview

-Transport is consulting stakeholders and community from June 2025 to continue to build our knowledge and understand values, themes, key issues, and aspirations for the bridge.
+Transport consulted with stakeholders and the community from 3 June – 2 July 2025 to continue to build our knowledge and understand values, themes, key issues, and aspirations for the bridge.

 Transport for NSW Sunnyside Bridge Tenterfield.